httprunner/httprunner/docs/quickstart.md

 ## Introduction to Sample Interface Service

-Along with this project, I devised a sample interface service, and you can use it to familiarize how to play with `ApiTestEngine`.
+Along with this project, I devised a sample interface service, and you can use it to familiarize how to play with `HttpRunner`.

 This sample service mainly has two parts: